New speakers are being confirmed daily. Please check back often to see the latest additions to the Where Conference program.

 Sha studied and worked in architecture before diving headfirst into data visualization at Stamen Design.
+At Stamen Sha worked on projects for clients like CNN, MTV, Adobe, and Flickr.
 Last year, Sha cofounded a startup called Movity focused on visualization and cities.
 Movity was recently acquired by the real estate company Trulia to bring their work to a national audience.
 Sha is endlessly fascinated by maps, data, design, and cities.

 Leila Janah is the founder of Samasource, a social business that connects over 550 women, youth, and refugees living in poverty to microwork — small, computer-based tasks that build skills and generate life-changing income.
 Samasource was a winner in the Stanford Social Enterprise Challenge in 2008 and is a current grantee of the Rockefeller Foundation.
 In recognition of her work, Leila received the Rainer Arnhold Fellowship and has been invited to serve as a TED and Social Enterprise Institute Fellow.
 Janah is a frequent speaker on social entrepreneurship, technology, and international development at institutions including MIT, the Stanford Graduate School of Business, UC Berkeley, Columbia, and Harvard.
 Her work has been profiled by CBS, CNN, The New York Times, The New Scientist, and GOOD, and she is a regular contributor to the Huffington Post and Social Edge.